Joel Randolph Youngblood III

 In 1981, he was asked to train at third base when he showed up at training camp.
 After a first month when he struggled, he was back playing right field.
 Youngblood then went on the best offensive outburst of his career.
 In May and June, he hit .392 with a 1.047 slugging percentage in 28 games, driving in 20 runs.
 But the players strike in June put a premature end to what was by far the best season of his career.
 At that point, his line was .359/.406/.555, leading the league in batting average although he was on the disabled list.
 When play resumed, MLB first presented its annual All-Star Game.
 Youngblood was picked in the NL squad but he didn't have the opportunity to keep his production going in the second half because his season ended on August 14th due to a knee injury.

 In 1982, Youngblood was entering his last year before free agency.
 The Mets were going through big changes with a new management.
 Youngblood was the opening day right fielder but early on, it was obvious he wouldn't be penciled in the starting line-up day in and day out, especially with Ellis Valentine waiting for a chance to play as well.
 He was traded to the Montreal Expos on August 4th in return for pitcher Tom Gorman.
 He was the third player to play for two teams in one day, but the first to get hits for two different teams in one day, and to play in two different cities on the same day.
-He went 1 for 2 in the Mets game at Wrigley Field in an afternoon game.
+He went 1 for 2 in the Mets' game at Wrigley Field in an afternoon game.
 He then flew to Philadelphia, PA where his new team, the Montreal Expos, were playing a night game against the Phillies.
 Inserted as a pinch-hitter, he got a single.
 Both hits came against Hall of Fame pitchers, Fergie Jenkins of the Chicago Cubs and Steve Carlton of the Phillies.
-He made a quick impression with four multi-hit games in his first 12 games in the outfield.
+He made a quick impression with the Expos, with four multi-hit games in his first 12 games in the outfield.
 But his production nosedived after that and he made only 3 starts in September.
 He had no intention to re-sign with the Expos after the season.
 The San Francisco Giants signed him to a multi-year contract instead.

-Youngblood struggled early on with the Giants hitting ,215 with only one home run after 2 months in 1983.
+Youngblood struggled early on with the Giants hitting .215 with only one home run after two months in 1983.
 He then took off and was very productive while playing second and third base and in the outfield.
 During that period, his line was .308/.377/.532.
 He ended with a career-high 17 home runs and a solid OPS of .855.
 In 1984, he was the team's main third baseman.
 In 134 games, his line was .254/.328/.358 with 10 home runs, the last time he would hit double digits.
 But he also committed 37 errors.
 His usage declined sharply from 1985 on.
 He made 50 starts, playing almost exclusively in the outfield.
 In 95 games, his line was .270/.355/.348.

 In 1986, he had become a pinch-hitting specialist, appearing in 61 games in that role with some success (.276/.311/.414).
 He made only 28 starts.
 His success continued as a pinch-hitter in 1987 with a line of .295/.304/.545 and 3 homers in 46 games.
 He made only 15 starts that season, hitting only .139 with one extra-base hit.
 The option year of his deal wasn't picked up by the Giants but Youngblood agreed to a one-year contract with the team.